Boulay History, Family Crest & Coats of Arms

 - Jules Boulay, aged 32, who landed in America from Paris, France, in 1907

-- Lucien Pierre Boulay, aged 40, who emigrated to America from Paris, France, in 1912
+- Lucien Pierre Boulay, aged 40, who immigrated to America from Paris, France, in 1912

-- Pierre Boulay, aged 23, who emigrated to the United States from Borfoune, France, in 1912
+- Pierre Boulay, aged 23, who immigrated to the United States from Borfoune, France, in 1912

-- Josephine Boulay, aged 28, who emigrated to the United States from Treyes, France, in 1921
+- Josephine Boulay, aged 28, who immigrated to the United States from Treyes, France, in 1921

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)